|

 This war is taking place in the church, not in the world.
 Behind

 these false apostles is the devil himself.
-In
+So

-verse 5 he says, “we demolish arguments and every pretension that sets
+verse 5 Paul says, “we demolish arguments and every pretension that sets

 itself up against the knowledge of God and we take captive every thought

-false apostles are putting forth false arguments and setting themselves up
+The false apostles are putting forth false arguments and setting

 Paul says that his weapons will demolish these arguments.